cometbft/cometbft-db/SECURITY.md

-Note: This is a SECURITY.md template for repositories that are part of the HackerOne bug bounty program.
-      Please remove this note and customize the template to your repository.

 # Coordinated Vulnerability Disclosure Policy

 The Cosmos ecosystem believes that strong security is a blend of highly technical security researchers